tkhemani/ngCliSeed/README.md

 - [x] Cloud deploy on Firebase
 - [ ] Encryption
 - [ ] offline template compiler for faster initial load
+- [ ] Add option to use bluetooth in offline scenarios
+- [ ] Allow single player offline/online play using presaved movies for hangman and randomizer for play against computer in SPS and rummy
 ---

 UPCOMING HANGMAN FEATURES